2012 National League Division Series: Game 5

-In the deciding Game 5, St. Louis clinched a trip to the NLCS for the second straight year.

 The Nationals jumped out early on off Adam Wainwright.
 In the first, Jayson Werth hit a leadoff double and scored on Bryce Harper's triple before Ryan Zimmerman's home run put them up 3–0.
 Bryce Harper's leadoff home run in the third made it 4–0, then Zimmerman doubled before Michael Morse's home run extended the Nationals' lead to 6–0.
 With their ace Gio González on the mound, the Nationals appeared headed towards the NLCS.

 In the fourth inning, Matt Holliday hit an RBI double after a walk to get the Cardinals on the board.
 In the fifth, St. Louis scored two more runs on a wild pitch and walk to Allen Craig, but wound up stranding the bases loaded.
 In the seventh, the Cardinals tacked on another run off Edwin Jackson appearing in relief on two days' rest on Holliday's RBI groundout.
 The Cardinals continued to chip away at the Nationals' lead when Daniel Descalso homered off Tyler Clippard to make it 6–5 Washington.
 The Nationals got a much-needed insurance run in the bottom of the eighth on Kurt Suzuki's RBI single off Jason Motte, and sent out Drew Storen, who had recently replaced Clippard as the team's closer, to pitch the ninth.

 Storen gave up a leadoff double to Carlos Beltrán, who then advanced to third on a Matt Holliday groundout.
 Allen Craig then struck out, putting the Nationals one out away from going to the NLCS for the first time in 31 years and giving Washington, D.C., its first postseason series victory since 1924.
 Yadier Molina, a hero of the 2006 postseason, walked, sending up David Freese as the go-ahead run.
 Freese, the 2011 World Series MVP, also walked.
-Descalso then hit a single, scoring Beltrán and pinch-runner Adron Chambers to tie the game at seven.
+With the bases loaded, Descalso then hit a single that deflected off the glove of Ian Desmond, scoring Beltrán and pinch-runner Adron Chambers to tie the game at seven, with Freese advancing to third.
 After Descalso stole second, Pete Kozma hit a single, which scored Freese and Descalso and made it 9–7 St. Louis.
-Washington went down in order in the bottom of the ninth against Jason Motte, sending the Cardinals to the NLCS for the second year in a row.
+Washington went down in order in the bottom of the ninth against Jason Motte to end the series.
+For the second straight year, St. Louis advanced to the NLCS by virtue of eliminating the team with the Majors' best record in a decisive Game 5.

 To date, six runs is the biggest deficit a team has overcome to win a winner-take-all postseason game.